 As you can see from the five steps in the consumer decision-making process, our understanding of this process goes a long way in making our sales and marketing effort more productive.

 It is worth mentioning that the more expensive the product or service, the more complex the consumer decision-making process becomes.
+So you need to take this into consideration in your business model.

 - The Role of Social Media in Decision Making